richardstartin/richardstartin.github.io/_posts/2019-11-23-finding-bytes.md

 ### Motivation: Parsing BSON

 BSON has a very simple [structure](https://tools.ietf.org/html/rfc7049#section-2.2.1): except at the very top level, it is a list of triplets consisting of a type byte, a name, and a (recursively defined) BSON value.
-Imagine you are writing a BSON parser.
-You just need a jump table associating each value type with the appropriate callback for values of that type.
+To write a BSON parser, you just need a jump table associating each value type with the appropriate callback for values of that type.
-Then you read the type byte, read the attribute name, then jump to the value handler and parse the value.
+Then you read the type byte, read the attribute name, then jump to the value handler for the current type and parse the value.

 The attribute names in persisted documents are pure overhead;
 in order to save space, attribute names in BSON are null terminated, at the cost of one byte, rather than length-prefixed, at the cost of four.
 This means that extracting the name is linear in the size of the name, rather than constant time.